Causes: carbon dioxide

 However, their nutritional values are declining.
 So animals and people will need to eat larger quantities (and that means more calories) in order to get the same nutritional benefit as before (Video 4).

-Video 4: What’s causing our food to become less nutritious?
+Video 4: Dr. Derek Muller explains what’s causing our food to become less nutritious.

 Moreover, orchard crops (apples, pears, Kiwi fruits, grapes etc) can grow only within a certain optimal temperature range suited to each species.
 It can take several years for orchards to reach maturity.
 An orchard planted today, for example, may not survive a future climate by the time they reach maturity.
 Or they may be less productive for fewer year and more prone to pests and diseases moving in, making them too expensive to maintain.
 For a more detailed explanation see the NZ Science Blog on this subject.